boshanxiang/quip-app/README.md

 ## Approach Taken

--Separate MongoDB database collections for users, posts, and comments.
+*Separate MongoDB database collections for users, posts, and comments.
--Comments were not embedded in posts--instead, separate documents for each comment.
+*Comments were not embedded in posts--instead, separate documents for each comment.
--Votes are tracked in both the user and post records.
+*Votes are tracked in both the user and post records.

 ## Technologies Used
--Node.js
+*Node.js
--Express
+*Express
--EJS
+*EJS
--Mongoose
+*Mongoose
--Javascript
+*Javascript
--HTML
+*HTML
--CSS
+*CSS
--Bootstrap
+*Bootstrap
--Heroku
+*Heroku

--mock entries are from Stanford Encyclopedia of Philosophy and Wikipedia.
+*mock entries are from Stanford Encyclopedia of Philosophy and Wikipedia.

 ## Additional Features to Build

--Ability to infinitely nest comments.
+*Ability to infinitely nest comments.
--Functionality to upvote/downvote/bookmark comments.
+*Functionality to upvote/downvote/bookmark comments.
--Ability to sort posts by net vote score / recency.
+*Ability to sort posts by net vote score / recency.
--Function to search through posts.
+*Function to search through posts.
--Group posts by "Community".
+*Group posts by "Community".
--Function to avoid having to reload entire page when updating a partial aspect of the page.
+*Function to avoid having to reload entire page when updating a partial aspect of the page.

 ## Links
 Link to Github repository: https://git.generalassemb.ly/boshanxiang/quip [to be updated to non-Enterprise repo when available]